The Fairbairn Sykes Fighting Knives

 • Top nuts

-• References & Links
+• Contact Us & Links

 Picture

-The impressions in the soft brass nut were created by clamping the nut in a vise for tightening the assembly.
+The impressions in the soft brass nut were created by clamping the nut in a bench vise for tightening the assembly.
 To assemble a F~S one would fit the guard over the tang, slide on the handle, and screw down the top nut.
 Then, clamping the nut in the vise, you would use a spanner of some sort to tighten the blade into the nut.
 It is the crosshatching on the vise jaws that left the marks.
 Once it was tight the excess tang could be ground off leaving enough to peen over, securing the nut.

 Not all nuts have the marks indicating that they were assembled differently or that a jig of sorts was used to hold the nut without damaging it.
+Robt.
+Wilkinson-Latham illustrates such a fixture in his book.

-Typical recessed top nut on fat wood handled knives
+Below: Typical recessed top nut on fat wood handled knives

 Picture